Learn to install Java on 64-bit Windows machines in this step-by-step guide.

 5. Verify Java Installation

-To verify that Java has been installed on your computer, open a new command prompt.
+Open a new command prompt to verify that Java has been installed on your computer.
 Type the below command which will print the version of Java installed on your computer.

 > java -version